randoomx8/DataWipe/README.md

 DataWipe Advanced is just a version of the scipt that gives you more options, such as choosing what disk to wipe if you have more than one.

 ## But this is just a script, so how does this work?
 Because windows added the feature back in 2003 (and has not updated it since lol, but it is still here), just that nobody seemed to notice.
-This script uses that to overwrite that.
+This script uses that to safeguard your privacy.

 ## Why should I use this over something like BeachBit?
 Because some of us are (wrongly) paranoid that BeachBit might not be safe.
 Since this uses a windows built-in tool from ye olden days, it might be more trustworthy for some of us.